-We are developing Gimoti, with promotility and anti-emetic effects, for the relief of symptoms associated with acute and recurrent diabetic gastroparesis in women with diabetes mellitus.
-Since its approval in 1980, oral and intravenous metoclopramide have been the only products approved in the United States to treat gastroparesis.
-Gimoti is a novel formulation of metoclopramide offering systemic delivery by intranasal administration.
+We are developing Gimoti, with promotility and anti-emetic effects, for the relief of symptoms associated with acute and recurrent diabetic gastroparesis with diabetes mellitus.
+Since 1979, metoclopramide tablets and metoclopramide for injection have been the only products approved in the United States to treat gastroparesis.
+Gimoti is a novel formulation of metoclopramide providing systemic delivery via nasal administration.

-We are developing the intranasal formulation of metoclopramide to provide our targeted patients with acute or recurrent symptoms of diabetic gastroparesis with a product that can be systemically delivered as an alternative to the oral or intravenous routes of administration.
-Intranasal delivery is possible because the mucosa of the nasal cavity is single epithelial cell layer which is well vascularized and allows metoclopramide molecules to be transferred directly to the systemic circulation.
-There is no first pass liver metabolism required prior to onset of action.
+We are developing the nasal formulation of metoclopramide to provide the target patient population with acute or recurrent symptoms of diabetic gastroparesis with a product that can be systemically delivered as an alternative to the oral and injection routes of administration.
+Nasal delivery is possible because the thickness of mucosa of the nasal cavity is a single epithelial cell layer which is well vascularized and allows metoclopramide molecules to be transferred directly to the systemic circulation without ingesting oral tablets.
+In addition, there is no first pass liver metabolism required prior to onset of action.
 Since gastroparesis is a disease that blocks or slows the movement of the contents of the stomach to the small intestine, oral drug administration is often compromised.
 Unlike the oral tablet formulation of metoclopramide, we believe that Gimoti may be tolerated even when patients are experiencing nausea and vomiting.
-The intranasal formulation may also provide a predictable and consistent means of delivering metoclopramide in patients with delayed gastric emptying and/or frequent vomiting.
+The nasal formulation may also provide an alternative means of delivering metoclopramide in patients with delayed gastric emptying and/or frequent vomiting.